 In addition to ready-made in their own bottle ready to go, you can make your own up by adding substances to water, say, in a clear spray.
 Make sure these are correctly mixed, labeled, and to hand though.

-Becoming more popular, where robotic devices can move along the floor to carry out basic cleaning.
-More of a novelty than serious cleaning, and obviously a notable price, but still worth considering for basic works.
+Becoming more popular, this is where robotic devices can move along the floor to carry out basic cleaning.
+More of a novelty than serious cleaning, and obviously at a notable price, but still worth considering for basic works.

-In terms of which cleaning robot is best and how cleaning robots work, you can find out good reviews online like the Which? one.
+In terms of which cleaning robot is best and how cleaning robots work, you can find out good reviews online like the Which? ones.

 9.6 Buckets & Carry Trays

 Carry trays are handy to carry items around, and buckets in a similar way can act as a carrier of items as well as their usual use of holding water and liquids.

 Specialist mop buckets can have additional sections to rinse a mop head out, and they must be carefully used so as not to be a trip hazard and should be easily moved.

 In conjunction with mop handles they can be used to wipe floor surfaces with suitable water and substances.
 Microfiber ones are becoming more popular which can be easily cleaned and re-used, and various designs in the actual mop or bucket can help with easy grip of the mop to rinse out the water after a few strokes of use.